 - garlic clove – I prefer to use fresh garlic in this recipe, but you can also substitute a 1/2 tsp garlic powder.

-- ground ginger – If you have fresh ginger, you can use that as well!
-Use 1 tsp very finely chopped or grated.
+- fresh ginger – If you don’t have fresh ginger, you can use 1/4 tsp ground ginger.

 - brown sugar – Light or dark brown sugar both work great in this recipe.